-The GD32E103/GD32C103 series supports three low-power modes, namely sleep mode, deep-sleep mode and standby mode.
-The standby mode with the lowest power consumption is the standby mode, which requires the longest wake-up time.
-The WKUP wake pin reference circuit is designed as follows:
+GD32F10x series supports three low-power modes, namely sleep mode, deep sleep mode and Standby mode.
+The Standby mode has the lowest power consumption and requires the longest wake up time.
+To wake up from Standby mode, you can wake up through the rising edge of the WKUP pin.
+In this case, you only need to configure the WUPEN bit in the PMU\CS register.
+The WKUP wake-up pin reference circuit is designed as follows: